kelseyabreu/TopicTrends/TopicTrend-pitch.md

 - **Retention Controls**: Customizable data retention policies
 - **Access Management**: Role-based permissions for organizational deployments

-## Why IdeaGroup Matters
+## Why TopicTrends Matters

-In an era where collective intelligence is increasingly recognized as crucial to effective decision-making, IdeaGroup provides the missing link between the wisdom of crowds and the practical limitations of group communication.
+In an era where collective intelligence is increasingly recognized as crucial to effective decision-making, TopicTrends provides the missing link between the wisdom of crowds and the practical limitations of group communication.

 By eliminating the traditional obstacles to meaningful group input, we enable: